Managing Up: Upward Management Frameworks for Directors Navigating Volatile Founder-CEOs

 ▼

-[DARC Translation] ──► "To accelerate Feature X by Friday, we must defer
+[DARC Translation] ──► "To accelerate Feature X by Friday, we must necessarily

-By positioning your objections as logical mathematical equations, you shift the founder’s focus from a battle of wills to a business trade-off analysis.
+By framing your objections as logical mathematical equations and undeniable financial consequences, you steer the founder’s focus away from a potentially emotional battle of wills towards a pragmatic, business-driven trade-off analysis.

-Proactively secure commitments during calm windows.
-Establish clear thresholds for operational changes:
+Proactively secure commitments and establish clear parameters during periods of calm and strategic alignment.
+Develop and articulate explicit thresholds for operational changes:

-• “If we decide to pivot a project after development sprint begins, then we agree to accept a minimum of a two-week delay on the master product roadmap.”
+- "If we decide to pivot a significant project after its development sprint has commenced, then we agree to formally accept a minimum of a two-week adjustment to the master product roadmap and associated launch timelines."

 Framework 3: The Vision-to-Execution Translation Loop

-Founders often struggle with the transition from visionary thinking to concrete operational steps.
-When they skip the “how” and obsess over the “what,” mid-level directors must bridge the gap using a structured translation loop.
+Founders often excel at visionary thinking but may struggle with the granular translation of those grand ideas into concrete, actionable operational steps.
+When they prioritize the "what" to the exclusion of the "how," mid-level directors must skillfully bridge this gap using a structured translation loop.

 ┌──────────────────────────────────────────────┐